 - If you can identify a longing, offer yourself some compassion for what you did not receive in childhood.
 Notice that your reaction to your mate is likely turbo charged due to a wound from earlier in your life.
 Let yourself calm and notice that protective part of you that doesn’t want you to hurt again.
 Thank it.

 - If you feel ready, go to your mate and share with them what you discovered.
 Own your own feelings.
-Share what you discovered about
+Share what you discovered about you.

 This week, see if you can notice your protective “parts” surfacing, take a deep breath, and ask them if they could settle down and allow you to respond from your adult self.
 Let us know how it goes!